 • Engaging in industry discussions or groups.
 Even on Reddit or Quora.

-• Encouraging team members to share posts for a wider reach.
+• Encouraging team members to share posts for a expand reach.

 Decision-makers often research companies on LinkedIn before filling out RFQs; visibility builds trust.